 - Select the option Blank Design.

-- Choose your banner’s images, logo, and favorite font from the platform, or upload them all and create a 100% personalized banner.
+- Choose your banner’s images, logo, and favorite font from the platform, or upload them all and create a social media banner that is a 100% personalized.

 - Edit your design to the finest detail.
 Change the font’s colors and sizes, add/delete elements, apply filters, change the objects’ opacity, etc.